Showing posts with label nashville. Show all posts

 2800 Pittsburg Church Road, Petersburg, KY, to tour the Creation Museum.
 We spent the night in Dry Ridge, Kentucky.

-On October 6, We traveled to 1 Ark Encounter Drive, Williamstown, Ky 41097, to tour Noah’s Ark.
+On October 6, we traveled to 1 Ark Encounter Drive, Williamstown, KY 41097, to tour the Ark Encounter.

-On October 15, Hubby and I traveled to Nashville to take a Monterey Fall Foliage Excursion train ride.
+On October 15, Hubby and I took a Monterey Fall Foliage Excursion train ride to Nashville.

 On November 12, I took the Pathway to Prayer trolley Tour in Florence, Alabama.

-On November 15, Hubby and I traveled to Nashville to tour the Opryland Hotel's three gardens decorated for the Christmas Holidays and to walk through the ICE HOUSE with carvings of Rudolph the Red Nose Reindeer and the Christ manger scene.
+On November 15, Hubby and I traveled to Nashville to tour the Opryland Hotel's three gardens, decorated for the Christmas Holidays, and to walk through the ICE HOUSE, featuring carvings of Rudolph the Red-Nosed Reindeer and the Christmas manger scene.

-November 24, Thanksgiving Dinner at Mike with family
+November 24, Thanksgiving Dinner at Mike's with family

-On November 26, My sister-in-law and I rode to Huntsville to walk through Christmas Tree Tinsel Trail, Madison’s Christmas Card Lane, and shop at Bridge Street.
+On November 26, my sister-in-law and I rode to Huntsville to walk through the Christmas Tree Tinsel Trail and Madison's Christmas Card Lane, and to shop at Bridge Street.

-On November 29, Hubby and I rode to Lebanon, Tennessee, to tour the town and Chad’s Winter Wonderland of Christmas Lights.
-We rode to Nashville to drive through Jellystone’s Dancing Christmas Lights, then on to Opry Mills for Shopping.
+On November 29, Hubby and I rode to Lebanon, Tennessee, to tour the town and Chad's Winter Wonderland of Christmas Lights.
+We rode to Nashville to drive through Jellystone's Dancing Christmas Lights and then to Opry Mills for Shopping.

 On December 1, Hubby and I attended the Athens Christmas Parade.

-On December 2, Hubby and I attended a prayer for Peace at Pope's Tavern and the lighting of a Christmas Tree at both Pope’s Tavern and Wilson Park.
+On December 2, Hubby and I attended a prayer for Peace at Pope's Tavern, where a Christmas tree was also lit in Wilson Park.

 On December 3, I attended a talk about George Colbert at the Visitors Center.